ltc-mweb/litecoin/doc/mweb/consensus.md

 ## Rules

-#### Output Uniqueness
+#### Transaction Uniqueness

-* Output commitments in the UTXO set shall be unique at all times.
+* Output hashes in the UTXO set shall be unique at all times.
-* A block shall not be included when it contains an output commitment which already exists in the UTXO set.
+* A block shall not be included when it contains an output hash which already exists in the UTXO set.
-  * Block is still invalid even if it also contains an input with said commitment.
+  * Block is still invalid even if it also contains an input with said output hash.
-* A block shall not contain 2 outputs with the same commitment.
+* A block shall not contain 2 outputs with the same hash.
-  * Block is still invalid even if it also contains an input with said commitment.
+  * Block is still invalid even if it also contains an input with said output hash.
-* A block *could* contain an input which spends an output created in the same block, provided the commitment was not already in the UTXO set.
+* A block *could* contain an input which spends an output created in the same block, provided the output hash was not already in the UTXO set.
   * To better support payment proofs, the outputs shall still be added to the TXO MMR, but shall be marked as spent.
+* A block shall not contain 2 kernels with the same hash.
 ---

-#### Kernel Uniqueness

-* A block shall not contain 2 kernels with the same commitment.
----

 #### Ordering

-* Inputs in a block shall be in ascending order by their raw commitment value.
+* Inputs in a block shall be in ascending order by their raw output hash value.
-* Outputs in a block shall be in ascending order by their raw commitment value.
+* Outputs in a block shall be in ascending order by their raw output hash value.
 * Kernels in a block shall list pegins first, and then be ordered in ascending order by their raw hashed value.
 * Signed owner messages shall be in ascending order by their raw hashed value.
 ---